dinardavis/travel_app/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-This project has been a great opportunity to develop further familiarity with React and working with API data.
+This project has been a great opportunity to develop further familiarity with React and working with data from various APIs.
 It also provides a ton of flexibility and room to add and improve on this foundation, so if you want to make any contributions please feel free!

 If you like the project, a star would be much appreciated!
 Thanks again!